 Want to help us promote cycling and active transportation?
 Here are some ways to get involved:

 Take Action!
-New action items for June-July 2017
+New action items for July-August 2017

 Join our Google Email List

 This is where the brainstorming and behind the scenes work occurs.
 Join the Google Group to participate in discussions, get notified of events and calls to action, and help guide and plan our advocacy work.
 Set up your inbox to receive messages as they are posted to ensure you're always up on the discussion, or turn off messages and instead browse the forum to keep things at your pace.